Leoric0730/Deep-Learning-on-Image-Classification/README.md

 # Deep-Learning-on-Image-Classification
-The project is intended to give you experience to working on neural networks in a research ap- plication.
-It is also intended to give you experience working with topics covered in the last three weeks of class, particularly RNNs, for which this project is the evaluation.
-This means, in this project, you should evaluate CNNs, RNNs, and potentially even CNN+RNN combinations.
-You may also evaluate neural network topics we don’t explicitly get to cover in class, including but not lim- ited to generative models (GANs, VAEs), transformer architectures, or deep reinforcement learning.
+## Project Overview

+In this project, you will evaluate **CNNs**, **RNNs**, and potentially combinations of **CNN+RNN** architectures.
+You may also explore neural network topics beyond what we cover in class.
+These include, but are not limited to:
+- **Generative Models** (e.g., GANs, VAEs)
+- **Transformer Architectures**
+- **Deep Reinforcement Learning**

+## Creativity Requirement
-If you do not evaluate an RNN or other post-CNN algorithm, you will lose points for creativity in the rubric described at the end of this document.
+To encourage exploration, **evaluating an RNN or another post-CNN algorithm is mandatory**.
+Failure to do so will result in a loss of creativity points as outlined in the rubric at the end of this document.

+## Project Objective
+The goal is to:
-The goal will be to optimize the performance of decoding on a particular task; or else to apply one of these techniques to a research area.
-You may use any tools to implement these networks (e.g., PyTorch, Keras, TensorFlow etc.).
-Our philosophy here is that you already understand the principles of training these networks, doing backpropagation, optimization, etc., and are now well-equipped to use these packages that implement several of these operations for you.
+- **Optimize performance** on a particular task, or
+- **Apply a technique** to a research area of interest.

+You may use any tools to implement these networks, such as **PyTorch**, **Keras**, **TensorFlow**, etc. The assumption is that you already understand the principles of training, backpropagation, and optimization, and are ready to use these frameworks that handle many of these operations for you.

-You may work on the datasets provided below, or do a project related to your own research / in- terests.
-If you are doing a project related to your own research / interests, please e-mail Prof. Kao directly to get approval.
-In general, as long as the project will explore a post-CNN topic, it should be approved.
-We will provide approval for custom project requests as long as they are sent prior to Friday, 1 March 2024.
-We will not approve any custom projects after this date.
+## Datasets and Custom Projects
+You may use the datasets provided below or choose a project related to your own research/interests.
+If you're pursuing a custom project:
+- **Approval is required**.
+Please email Prof. Kao directly to get approval.
+- Projects must explore a **post-CNN topic** to be considered.
+- Custom project proposals must be submitted by **Friday, 1 March 2024**.
+No approval will be granted after this date.

+## Team Guidelines
-Students may work in groups of up to (and including) 4 people.
-To find teammates, you may use the “Search for Teammates” Piazza functionality.
-For more information, see https://support. piazza.com/support/solutions/articles/48001158117-search-for-teammates.
-You may also do the project individually.
+You may work individually or in groups of up to **4 people**.
+To find teammates, use the **"Search for Teammates"** functionality on Piazza: [Search for Teammates](https://support.piazza.com/support/solutions/articles/48001158117-search-for-teammates).